lalalilo/calendar-challenge/README.md

 # Lalilo Calendar Challenge

-As the confinement is taking away students from them, teachers need to have a better insight on their student's activity.
+As the confinement is taking away students from them, teachers need to have a better insight on their students' activity.
 Natacha, our product owner, has been working hard to understand what teachers do need.
-It appears that a first step would be to display the student activity on a calendar view.
+It appears that a first step would be to display a student's activity on a calendar view.

 Marjorie, our designer, has produced an incredible calendar design.